 5.6.
 Colour figures

 Figures in colour are accepted at no cost to the author provided that the editor agrees that they improve the understanding of the paper.
-At the editor's discretion, figures printed in black and white may appear in colour in Crystallography Journals Online.
+Figures printed in black and white may appear in colour in Crystallography Journals Online.